 • Hörgsland Guesthouse

-Got any tips for glacier hiking in Iceland?
+Tips for glacier hiking in Iceland?

 • Wear waterproof hiking shoes, waterproof gloves and pants, and some thermal layers.